kobayashikona/Note/Datastructure/ch1_Essential_Concepts.md

 }
 ```

-**Caution**:Morphological parameters of function are new local variables which is different from the arguments outside the function, even though they have same name.
+**Caution：** Morphological parameters of function are new local variables which is different from the arguments outside the function, even though they have same name.

 ```c++
 void func(int x, int y)